assendk/wordpress-docker-ssl/README.md

 5. Open new terminal window and run it (./setup-wordpress.sh)
 6. Wait to the plugins and containers be installed/downloaded
 7. Open the url configured in you .env file (for example https://mysite.local:8443)
-   > Note the port is important
+   > Note: the port is important